koddek/koddek-policies/myadfel-privacy-policy.md

 If you have any questions or suggestions regarding our Privacy Policy, please feel free to contact us at codedek@gmail.com.

-This privacy policy was created based on templates provided by [privacypolicytemplate.net](https://privacypolicytemplate.net) and modified/generated using the [App Privacy Policy Generator](https://app-privacy-policy-generator.nisrulz.com/).
+This privacy policy was created based on templates provided by [privacypolicytemplate.net](https://privacypolicytemplate.net).